Bucyrus-Erie: 1980-2011

 Ruston & Hornsby Ltd sold their share in Ruston-Bucyrus in 1985, during a period of recession and consolidation in the mining industry, as they divested non-core businesses to survive.

 For a time in the 1980s the company was known as Becor Western following its merger with Western Gear.

 On February 18, 1994, Bucyrus-Erie filed for Chapter 11 bankruptcy, and remained under bankruptcy protection until December 14, 1994.

 The company adopted the name Bucyrus International, Inc. in 1997.

 Bucyrus built hundreds of large mining machines, as well as construction equipment, competing with Marion Power Shovel.
 Bucyrus acquired Marion Power Shovel in 1997.

-On May 4, 2007, Bucyrus completed the acquisition of the DBT Group, a Lunen, Germany-based manufacturer of underground mining equipment, from RAG Coal International AG of Herne, Germany.
+On May 4, 2007, Bucyrus completed the acquisition of the DBT Group, a Lunen, Germany-based manufacturer of underground mining equipment, from Ruhrkohle AG of Herne, Germany.
 Bucyrus acquired DBT because DBT's underground mining equipment complemented Bucyrus' surface mining products.

-In February 2010, Bucyrus International completed a US$1.3 billion acquisition of the mining equipment division of Terex Corporation.
+In February 2010, Bucyrus International completed a US$1.3 billion acquisition of the mining equipment division of Terex Corporation, which partly sprang from O&K, including worlds largest hydraulic excavator RH 400, later produced as Cat 6090.

 On November 15, 2010, Bucyrus agreed to be acquired by Caterpillar in a transaction valued at US$8.6 billion.
 Caterpillar said it intended to create a new mining business headquarters at the former Bucyrus headquarters location in South Milwaukee.
 The transaction closed in mid-2011.